ofirgall/learn-nvim/chapters/03-movements-and-operators.md

 * `c` - **C**hange, delete the text and enters insert mode
 * `<` - remove indentation (left)
 * `>` - add indentation (right)

+Capital (shift) will make the operation from the cursor to the end of the line, e.g: `D` deletes the line from the cursor to the end of the line. \
+Repeating the same operator key will make the operation on the entire line, e.g: `yy` yanks the entire current line.

 ---